On Sep, 1 2020

 Some click email links, others are more likely to engage via SMS.
-Millennials, in particular, rely heavily on social media: 28% of shoppers aged 25-34 say that they use Facebook to look for information about Thanksgiving weekend promotions, and 17% use Instagram.
+Millennials, in particular, rely heavily on social media: 17% of shoppers aged 25-34 say that they use Instagram to look for information.

 Segmenting customers allows e-merchants to speak to specific groups in a way that resonates with them, on the channels that they like to use.
 Effective segmentation goes far beyond geographic and demographic factors.
 Dig deep into the data and use behavioral (based on purchase history and spending habits) and psychographic (based on values, interests, lifestyle, and other traits) segmentation, too.